How we assess your application

 Confirmation of permanent residence

-How to contact the Centralized Intake Office
+If you applied through the regular application process: How to contact the Centralized Intake Office.

 Provincial nominees who have a request for case information may contact the Client Service Unit at the Centralized Intake Office (CIO).
 Note that if your application has already been sent to the visa office for processing, the CIO will not be able to help you.